JoeyyScott/Gamer-Supplies/README.md

 + A price summary of their crate that updates when a valid coupon is entered.
     + Apply coupon form input where users can enter a 10 character max string.
         + This will then be checked against coupons in the data store when the apply coupon button is clicked and provide the correct result.
-            + If the coupon exists, a section containing info of the current coupon and the savings/discount it provides to the user.
+            + If the coupon exists, a section containing information of the current coupon and the savings/discount it provides to the user.
-            + If the coupon doesn't exist, the user is returned to the crate without any changes.
+            + If the coupon does not exist, the user is returned to the crate without any changes.

 **Navigation buttons**:
 + There are two buttons which provide relevant links to the user at the top of the page below the coupon field.
 These links point to: